 If someone can make their own decisions, then our social workers might work with the hospital social workers to manage the process.

 Some people can go back home.
-Maybe they are eligible for governmental assistance or have enough insurance or savings to cover a caretaker coming to their home a couple hours a day.
+Maybe they are eligible for governmental assistance or have enough insurance or savings to cover a caretaker coming to their home a couple of hours a day.
 Those are the kinds of things the caseworkers assess.

 So when going home is not an option, where do they end up?

-If someone is unable to make their own decisions and can no longer live independently, they go through the conservatorship process with the courts, and usually end up in a skilled nursing facility, covered by Medicaid.
+If someone is unable to make their own decisions and can no longer live independently, they go through the conservatorship process with the courts and usually end up in a skilled nursing facility, covered by Medicaid.